srepollock/ImageMorpherAndroid/README.md

 #To Do:
 -------
-- Setup new activity for once morph is done
-    - scroll bar
-    - image view
-    - play slideshow
-- Save instance state
-	- this will be for going back after the morphing
-- Implement forward warping
-	- frame
-	- multiple lines
-	- warp
+- warp images (both ways) // should be done
+- cross-dissolve images // should be easy, just ask Dennis or someone about hwo to do it
+- load in images from the app context.
+Then when going back delete the images from the context

 #Testing:
 ---------
-- Testing GitFlow
-- I have to morph pictures inside of MainActivity, save the photos, then pass them to the new activity
+- Test the warp that the values are correct.
+Double check this by doing some math

 #Warping:
 ---------